RodriguezGoldstein/imessageAi/README.md

   - `OPENAI_KEY`/`OPENAI_API_KEY` is set.
   - App has Full Disk Access and Automation permissions.
   - Console logs for AppleScript errors.
+  - `make doctor` for quick environment and permissions checks.

 ---